scorelab/Webiu/src/components/NavBarThemeThree/NavBarThemeThree.md

 Hope you have successfully set up the project in your local system and install all dependencies

-## About the NavBarThemeTwo Component
+## About the NavBarThemeThree Component

 This is a resuasble component for the to most navbar of a website.
 It is one of the most common things you will ever see in any website.
 This Component is highly reusable and customizable via props even the colors and text